 - Requires priority to be given to campuses with large numbers of underrepresented people of color and low-income students, demonstrated commitment to diversity and associated institutional change, a track record of providing tailored student support, and strong health professions school partnerships. - Requires OSHPD to administer a competitive application process for interested institutions and five-year pilot program grants, provide technical assistance to applicants, serve as a repository for best practices, conduct pilot program evaluations, and advocate on behalf of pilot programs.

-Board Position: At its August 9, 2021 meeting, the Board took a [support] position.
+Board Position: The Board has maintained its [support] position.

 Fiscal Impact: The Author's office does not anticipate any costs to the healing arts boards.